amuganda/StrongPasswordGenerator101/README.md

 #Strong Password Generator
 //
-Will be the basis for a strong password generator - The package for generating strong passwords of a length defined by the user.
+Will be the basis for a basic strong password generator - The package for generating strong passwords of a length defined by the user and is created as a small introductory project.

 Features